tdwg/process/review_manager.md

 TDWG has a process for the ratification of its standards (<https://www.tdwg.org/about/process/>) that is part of the TDWG Constitution (<https://www.tdwg.org/about/constitution/>).
 TDWG's constitution and standards review process relies on consensus.

+## 1.1 Author

+The **Author**

+1. Prepares the submission with their Task Group to conform to the TDWG Standards Documentation Specification (<http://rs.tdwg.org/sds/doc/specification/>).
+2. Places the submission in the correct standards category
+  * Technical Specification,
+  * Applicability Statement or
+  * Best Current Practice
+4. Assures that the metadata information under the Summary is accurate and complete, with the understanding that this metadata will be used 'as is' to populate components of the TDWG web site when the submission is approved.
+5. Presents the submission to the TDWG Executive Committee.

-## 1.1 TDWG Executive Committee
+## 1.2 TDWG Executive Committee

-The **TDWG Executive Committee** has responsibility for
+The **TDWG Executive Committee**

-1. Appointing a Review Manager
+1. Appoints a Review Manager
-2. Approving submissions for Public Review
+2. Approves submissions for Public Review
-3. Ratifying a submission as a TDWG Standard
+3. Ratifies a submission as a TDWG Standard

 The Executive Committee may also make recommendations for reviewers but the final decision for selecting reviewers is up to the Review Manager.

-## 1.2 Review Manager
+## 1.3 Review Manager

 The **Review Manager**

 1. Manages the process of review.
 2. Understands the process required for an effective review (Section 5.1).
 3. Does not need to be a technical developer but does need to have a good overview of the proposed standard.
 A prospective user of the standard should make for an effective Review Manager.
+4. Ensures that the submission conforms to the TDWG Standards Documentation Specification (<http://rs.tdwg.org/sds/doc/specification/>) and has been placed in the correct standards category.
+5. Verifies the accuracy and completeness of the metadata included in the Summary.
-4. Recruits independent expert Reviewers from the TDWG or related communities.
+6. Recruits independent expert Reviewers from the TDWG or related communities.
-5. Communicates effectively with the TDWG Executive Committee, Reviewers and other interested parties.
+7. Communicates effectively with the TDWG Executive Committee, Reviewers and other interested parties.
-6. Expedites the review process within the time requirements of the TDWG Constitution.
+8. Expedites the review process within the time requirements of the TDWG Constitution.

-## 1.3 Independent Reviewers
+## 1.4 Independent Reviewers

 The **Independent Reviewers**